 The ultimate aim of the California Current Integrated Ecosystem Assessment (IEA) is to quantify the web of interactions that links drivers and pressures to ecosystem-based management (EBM) components and to forecast how changing environmental conditions and management actions affect the status of EBM components.
 In order to capture the breadth of pressures acting on the California Current Large Marine Ecosystem (CCLME), a lengthy list of drivers and pressures was developed and consolidated.
-Here we define drivers as forcing factors that result in pressures that in turn cause changes in the ecosystem.
-Anthropogenic pressures include factors such as coastal pollution, habitat loss and degradation, and fishing effort that can be mapped to specific drivers.
+Drivers are defined as the top-level forcing factors that result in pressures which in turn cause changes in the ecosystem.
 For example, coastal development is a driver that results in increased coastal armoring and the loss of associated intertidal habitat.
-Indicators are chosen from time series data that best serve as proxies or measures of either drivers or pressures.
-For the purposes of the CCIEA, both natural and anthropogenic forcing drivers are considered.
-An example of the former is climate variability and the latter include human population size in the coastal zone and associated coastal development, and demand for seafood.
-In principle, human driving forces can be assessed and controlled.
+For this CCIEA, both natural and anthropogenic drivers are considered.
+An example of the former is climate variability and the latter include the human population size in the coastal zone and associated coastal development, and the demand for seafood.
+Other anthropogenic pressures include coastal pollution, habitat loss and degradation, and fishing effort that can be mapped to specific drivers.
+In principle, anthropogenic drivers can be assessed and controlled.
 Natural environmental fluctuation cannot be controlled but must be incorporated and accounted for in management efforts.

-The first step in developing indicators was to identify a suite of drivers and pressures that were most closely associated with impacts and changes to the different EBM components in the California Current IEA.
-We used several publications (Halpern et al. 2008, Sydeman and Elliott 2008, Halpern et al. 2009, Sydeman and Thompson 2010, Teck et al. 2010, Peterson et al. 2012) to develop an initial list of potential pressures on the CCLME and then supplemented this list with additional identified pressures.
-During reviews of the literature, we identified 32 primary groups of pressures on the CCLME, and these were categorized as "oceanographic and climatic" or "anthropogenic".
+Indicators are proxies that serve as measures of either drivers or pressures.
+Indicators were developed by first identifying a suite of drivers and pressures that were most closely associated with impacts and changes to the different EBM components in the California Current IEA.
+We used several publications (Halpern et al. 2008, Sydeman and Elliott 2008, Halpern et al. 2009, Sydeman and Thompson 2010, Teck et al. 2010, Peterson et al. 2012) to develop potential pressures on the CCLME.
+During reviews of the literature, we identified 32 primary groups of pressures on the CCLME, and these were categorized as "oceanographic and climatic" or "anthropogenic."
 Indicators for each of these pressures were then evaluated using the indicator selection framework developed by Levin et al. (2011) and Kershner et al. (2011) and used in the previous version of NOAA's Integrated Ecosystem Assessment for the California Current (Levin and Schwing 2011).

-The second step was to develop time-series of data for each of the top indicators for each pressure.
+The second step was to develop time-series for each of the top indicators for each pressure.
 These time-series were used to determine the current status, short-term trends, and five-year anomalies for each pressure in the CCLME.
-Each section then ends with examples of the linkages between certain drivers and pressures and specific key EBM components of the CCLME.
+In this IEA, we use the same indicators as the 2013 CCIEA, along with a new additional multivariate ocean climate index (MOCI) (Sydeman et al. 2014), and spatially explicit satellite remote sensed sea surface temperature (SST) and chlorophyll-a (chl-a).
+Changes in the current IEA versus previous reports are highlighted by BOLD, with new interpretations in italics.